AliceWonderMiscreations/FlossWoff2/doc/SERVERSETUP.md

 This project uses an encrypted Redis PSR-16 cache.
-Strictly from a privacy point of view the cache does not need to be encrypted, but since most servers use XEON and XEON has AES-NI in the CPU that makes AES encryption vey very fast, I believe it is best practice to encrypt memory and database cache just in the event they ever do end up being used for something in the future where it would hurt privacy or security if there was a cache leak.
+Strictly from a privacy point of view the cache does not need to be encrypted, but since most servers use Xeon and Xeon has AES-NI in the CPU that makes AES encryption vey very fast, I believe it is best practice to encrypt memory and database cache just in the event they ever do end up being used for something in the future where it would hurt privacy or security if there was a cache leak.